LEAGUE7QC/LEAGUE7QC.github.io/docs/season/04/rules-format.md

      - If a previous game ended at :23 minute mark, captains are expected to meet at :30 to start the next game

 #### 7.2.3 Post-Match Reporting
-- Both captains must submit scores within 45 minutes of match completion into their respective threads
+- Within 24 hours of match completion, each captain must either:
+    1) Submit the match scores in their thread with required screenshots, or
+    2) Verify the opponent captain’s posted scores + Final Scoreboard screenshot.
+- Verification must be an explicit written confirmation in-thread (e.g., “Verified”).
+- Match completion is defined as the end of the final game played in the match.
 - Enforcement of reporting deadline:
-    - 1-30 minutes late: -10 points from team's season point scored
+    - 1–12 hours late: -10  points from team's season point scored
-    - 31-60 minutes late: -20 points from team's season point scored
+    - 13–24 hours late: -20 points from team's season point scored
-    - 61-90 minutes late: -30 points from team's season point scored
+    - 25–48 hours late: -30 points from team's season point scored
-    - 91+ minutes late: Match forfeiture penalty applied to the non-reporting team(s) with -100 point scored
+    - 49+ hours late: Match forfeiture penalty applied to the non-reporting team(s) with -100 season points
 - Screenshots required for:
     - Final scoreboards
     - Any disputed plays